Printing Your Games

 Upload your files to https://www.pdfescape.com/ to fill out your game like a form.
 It's free and oh so simple.

 Oh no!
 Some ink bled through to the back side when I printed my two sided design.

 Sadly, this is most likely the result of using a thinner card stock.
 One way to get around this is to adjust your printer's ink output, if you have that option.
 Check your printer's manual to see if it offers this capability.
 If not, you'll want to try printing on a thicker card stock, sending your file to a local or online print shop, or having us print 'em for you.

 The PDF is printing off-centered, & it's driving me nuts!
 What gives?

 Ugh, I feel your pain.
 First, please rest assured that the PDF itself is perfectly centered.
 Most likely, your printer / card stock is the culprit.
 If your printer turns the card stock 180 degrees (from the paper tray all the way through to the finished tray), you'll need to use a thinner card stock, like 67lb bristol card stock.
 Or take the file to a local print shop with printers made to handle heavyweight card stock.

 Still have questions?

-Try the Live Chat feature, and if I'm not online, shoot me a message, and I'll respond within one business day. -Mindy
+Try the Live Chat feature, and if I'm not online, shoot us a message, and we'll get back to you within one business day.